SMS Kaiser (1874): Design

 The two Kaiser-class ironclads were authorized under the naval program of 1867, which had been approved by the Reichstag (Imperial Diet) to strengthen the North German Federal Navy in the wake of the Second Schleswig War, when the weak, then-Prussian Navy had been unable to break the blockade imposed by the Danish Navy.
 Designed by Edward James Reed in 1869, the ships were among the most powerful casemate ships built by any navy, though by the time they were completed they were rendered obsolescent by the advent of the turret ship.

 The ship was 89.34 m long overall and had a beam of 19.1 m and a draft of 7.39 m forward.
 She displaced 7645 t normally and up to 8940 t at full load.
 Kaiser was powered by one 2-cylinder single-expansion steam engine, which was supplied with steam by eight coal-fired trunk boilers.
 The boilers were vented into two widely spaced funnels.
 The propulsion system was rated at 14.6 kn from 5779 PS.
 She was also equipped with a full ship rig to supplement the steam engines.
 Her standard complement consisted of 32 officers and 568 enlisted men.

-She was armed with a main battery of eight 26 cm RK L/20 (10.2 in) guns mounted in a central casemate amidships.
+She was armed with a main battery of eight 26 cm RK L/20 (10.2 in) guns mounted in a central casemate located amidships.
+Two guns fired directly to each broadside, two fired in limited arcs ahead and to the side, and the remaining pair could engage targets in an astern arc.
 As built, the ship was also equipped with a single 21 cm L/22 chase gun.

+Kaiser's armor consisted of wrought iron; her armor belt was 127 to 254 mm thick, above which a strake of armor that was 203 mm thick protected the main battery guns in the casemate.

+Modifications

-After her final rebuilt in 1891–1895, in addition to the eight heavy guns, her armament was increased by six 10.5 cm L/35 guns, nine 8.8 cm L/30, one 15 cm L/30 chase gun and twelve 3.7 cm auto-cannons for defense against torpedo boats.
-She also had received five 35 cm torpedo tubes in an earlier refit, all mounted in the ship's hull.
+The ship was converted into an armored cruiser; her heavy 26 cm guns were kept and she received a secondary battery that consisted of six 10.5 cm L/35 guns, nine 8.8 cm L/30, and one 15 cm L/30 chase gun.
+She also had twelve 3.7 cm auto-cannons fitted for defense against torpedo boats.
+Five 35 cm torpedo tubes were installed.
+Three were in the hull above the waterline; one was in the stern and the other two were on the broadsides.
+The other two tubes were in the bow, below the waterline.
+In addition, she had an armor deck that was 38 to 51 mm thick installed, and several watertight bulkheads were installed to improve the ship's resistance to flooding.

-Kaiser's armor consisted of wrought iron; her armor belt was 127 to 254 mm thick, above which a strake of armor that was 203 mm thick protected the main battery guns.
-Her main armor deck was 38 to 51 mm thick.
+Her entire rigging equipment was removed and two heavy military masts were installed in place of the fore and main masts.
+Her mizzenmast was replaced by a light pole mast for signalling purposes.
+The ship had a maximum speed of 14 kn by that time, and a cruising speed of 8.5 kn.